GeoscienceAustralia/wagl/docs/source/hdf5.rst

 HDF5
 ====

-As of gaip v5.0.0, the storage backend for all dataset outputs uses HDF5, whether the datasets be imagery, tables, or scalars.
+As of wagl v5.0.0, the storage backend for all dataset outputs uses HDF5, whether the datasets be imagery, tables, or scalars.
 Currently datasets can be stored according to the *IMAGE* Class, or *TABLE* Class.

 * **IMAGE** Class `image specification <https://support.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html>`_